Systems family

 Full profile

-What drives this type, what pressure distorts, and what helps it land again.
+What drives this type, how pressure distorts it, and what usually helps it settle again.

-Core pattern
+Core engine

 At your best